LaudateCorpus1/lets-color-skill/README.md

                 again trigger the `AMAZON.FallbackIntent`.\
                 That's it for `askForCategory` method.
 Let's move on to `handleCategory` method.

-        2. ##### Implementing `handleCategory` method and working with `Skill Connections`:
+        2. #### Implementing `handleCategory` method:<a name="implementing-handlecategory-method"></a>
+             No big deal here, just getting the name and url of the given category, then get the text and text card from our message resources and then prepare to return to the user the message.
+             But this time we're adding a [directive](https://developer.amazon.com/docs/alexa-voice-service/interaction-model.html#interfaces) and calling `hpPrinterDirective` method which is responsible for doing `Skill Connections` magic.
+             ```
+             static Optional<Response> sendToHPPrinter(ResponseBuilder responseBuilder, Locale locale, ColoringPagesResource resource) {
+                 String url = UrlUtils.pickUrl(resource.urls());
+                 String name = UrlUtils.getNameFromUrl(url);
+                 String resourceName = resource.capitalizeName();

+                 String speechText = String.format(I18nResource.getString("sent_message", locale), resourceName);
+                 String cardTitle = I18nResource.getString("title_card", locale);
+                 String cardText = I18nResource.getString("sent_message_card", locale);

+                 return responseBuilder
+                         .withSpeech(speechText)
+                         .withSimpleCard(cardTitle, cardText)
+                         .addDirective(hpPrinterDirective(name, url, resource, locale))
+                         .build();
+                 }
+             ```

+        3. #### Skill Connections:<a name="skill-connections"></a>

-            In this method is where all the "magic" happens.
-It's where we use [`Skill Connections`](https://developer.amazon.com/docs/custom-skills/skill-connections.html) to ask **HP Printer Skill* to print the selected coloring page.
+            The `hpPrinterDirective` method is where the "magic" happens.
+It's where we're going to ask Alexa to communicate with HP Printer Skill through [`Skill Connections`](https://developer.amazon.com/docs/custom-skills/skill-connections.html) feature to print the selected coloring page.
+            Basically the `hpPrinterDirective` method returns a Directive, a `SendRequestDirective` to be more specific.
+            This `SendRequestDirective` is responsible to tell Alexa that we want to delegate a job to other capable skills, in this case delegate a coloring page to HP Printer Skill to be printed.

             ```
             static Optional<Response> sendToHPPrinter(ResponseBuilder responseBuilder, Locale locale, ColoringPagesResource resource) {
                 String url = UrlUtils.pickUrl(resource.urls());